Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T5A

 Memory Aid

-Real-World Application
+Real-World Example

 Your transceiver outputs 50 watts of RF power when transmitting.
 This means it's using electrical energy at a rate of 50 watts.
 If you transmit for 1 hour, you've used 50 watt-hours of energy.
 The 'watts' tells you the power (rate), while 'watt-hours' tells you the total energy consumed over time.

-FCC Part 97.313Key Concepts
+Reference: FCC Part 97.313

-Electrical power, Watts, Power measurement, Electrical units
+Electrical power Watts Power measurement Electrical units

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T5A topic.